arundhatimiracle/python-assignment-part1/README.md

 # python-assignment-part1
-In this part, I worked on  data analysis using Python.
+In this part, I worked on basic data analysis Python.

 I learned how to:
 Load different datasets
 Understand the structure of data
 Perform simple analysis

-This part helped me build a foundation for working with data.
+This part helped me get confortable with working on data and building a strong foundation for the next parts.